Information for Employers

-The campus offers students a base in the Newton and Needham area from which to pursue internships and cooperative education positions (co-ops) important to their career preparation while helping to address the growing need for talent in areas that drive the state economy.
+The campus offers students a suburban Boston base from which to pursue internships and cooperative education positions (co-ops) important to their career preparation, while helping to address the growing need for talent in areas that drive the state economy.

 Housing options on the Mount Ida Campus will be made available for students who seek these opportunities.
-For employers who would like to reach this pool of interested students, UMass Amherst uses online portals where employers can register and post internship, co-op as well as employment opportunities.
+For employers who would like to reach this pool of interested students, UMass Amherst uses online portals where employers can register, as well as post-internship, co-op, and other employment opportunities.

-UMass Amherst uses online systems to connect students with employers.
+UMass Amherst uses the online platform Handshake to connect students with employers.

-Employers can post a job or internship, and students can search and apply according to the directions you set.
-Employers can set application deadlines, collect resumes, source and select candidates and set up on campus interviews (if interested), all within Handshake.
+Employers can post a job or internship, and students can search and apply according to the directions.
+Employers can set application deadlines, collect résumés, source and select candidates, and set up on-campus interviews (if interested), all within Handshake.
 Employers can also post regional informational events and register for UMass career fairs, so be sure to add your profile to the system today.
 Many employers may already have free Handshake accounts.

-Please add University of Massachusetts Amherst as a school so you can post jobs and internships.
+Please add the University of Massachusetts Amherst as a school so you can post jobs and internships.

-- A co-op is a paid position, lasting 4-9 months, that is directly related to a student’s major*.
+- A co-op is a paid, four- to nine-month position directly related to a student’s major.*

 - Co-ops can take place during a semester or a semester plus a winter/summer break period.